vis-kid/octopress_drafts_previewer/source/_posts/2016-06-11-RSpec-for-Beginners-03.markdown

 As you can see, we have all the information this tests need in one place and don’t need to hunt down any specifics some place else.
 It tells a story and is not obscure.
 As mentioned, this is not the best strategy for DRY code.
 The payoff is good though.
 Clarity and readability outweighs this little bit or repetitive code by a long shot—especially in large codebases.

 For example, say you write some new, seemingly unrelated feature and suddenly this tests starts to fail as collateral damage and you haven’t touched this spec file in ages.
 Do you think you will be happy if you need to decypher the setup components first before you can understand and fix this failing test before you can continue with a completely different feature you are working on?
 I think not!
-You want to get out of this “unrelated” speac asap and get back to finishing the other feature.
-When you find all the test data right there where your tests tells you where it fails, you increase your chances by a long shot of fixing this quickly wihtout “downloading” a completely differnt part of the app into your brain.
+You want to get out of this “unrelated” spec asap and get back to finishing the other feature.
+When you find all the test data right there where your tests tells you where it fails, you increase your chances by a long shot of fixing this quickly without “downloading” a completely different part of the app into your brain.

 ## Extract Methods